XuchenSun/SomeTips-of-project-management/README.md

 Therefore, everyday work report can help people to build necesaary confidence which is very important.

 ***Computing the Percentage of development process***

+In fact, due to many facts, the percentage is not very specific.
+But the most important reason for this step is to build confidence which is essencial.